PlatinumFish06/Stats220/README.md

 ### Statistic and me:

-- I am undertaking a degree in Computer Science.
 - I am taking STATS 220 because I did STATS 20X last semester and would like to continue learning more.
 - I am interested in learning about R and familiarising myself with the ways to understand data.